 No butterflies were injured in the making of this project!
 She’s made from a watercolor painting and given a little nudge to be a bit more fun!

 I used the Ikea Ribba frame as a shadow box to put this together.
 I’ll post about that process a little later.
+(Here’s a ready made shadow box frame, if you prefer.)
 But to “mount” the butterfly start by printing and cutting out the file below.
 There are guidelines around the edges of the butterfly and a “mat” with the scientific name to attach it to.
 Mine is printed on bright white copy paper.

 Cut a piece of heavy black thread (I used quilting thread) about 4-5 inches long.
 Put a know in either end and trim the excess.
 Using wax paper and a pencil to add dimension I Mod-podged the antennae to stiffen them.
 You can see here that I used a pin to hold the antennae down to foam board while it dries.